CynthiaF77/docs.neatline.org/map-based-exhibits.md

 ### Default Spatial Layer

-1. Select the option 'None (Image or WMS as Deafult)' for the Default Spatial Layer.
+1. Select the option 'None (Image or WMS as Deafult)' for the **Default Spatial Layer**.

 2. Load your georeferenced map into Geoserver as a WMS (Web Map Services) layer.
-In the Neatline Exhibit Settings, fill in the the top-level WMS address for the GeoServer installation (this always ends with /wms, and might look something like localhost:8080/GeoServer/wms).
-In the field for WMS Layers, enter the layer that you want assigned as the exhibit default spatial layer.
+In the Neatline **Exhibit Settings**, fill in the the top-level **WMS address** for the GeoServer installation (this always ends with /wms, and might look something like localhost:8080/GeoServer/wms).
+In the field for **WMS Layers**, enter the layer that you want assigned as the exhibit default spatial layer.

 (**Note:** only one WMS Layer can be included in the Exhibit Settings, see [Editing Imagery](style-tab-imagery.html) for including multiple custom map layers in your exhibit.)